Search Engine Optimization and Social Media Marketing Consultant, Blogger

 September 7, 2013

 I don’t know any kind of statistics of blind people currently living in India.
 That number must be very high.
-All I know that there is a shortage of human eyes in every eye bank because the tradition of donating eyes, bodies or any other organ is very awful in India.
-If you read newspaper or watch news on TV regularly, you might get some idea of the reality in India.
+All I know is that there is a shortage of human eyes in every eye bank because the tradition of donating eyes, bodies, or any other organ is very awful in India.
+If you read newspapers or watch news on TV regularly, you might get some idea of the reality in India.
 An eye is something so precious that only a blind man can understand its true value.
 You can’t evaluate its value by money.
-You might be a rich person and if God forbids, should any of your close relative looses his/her both eyes due to any accidental or any other medical reason and therefore needs just one eye to be able to see this colourful world once again, can you just even buy only one human eye by all your precious wealth?
+You might be a rich person and if God forbids it, should any of your close relatives lose his/her eyes due to any accidental or any other medical reason and therefore needs just one eye to be able to see this colourful world once again, can you just even buy only one human eye by all your precious wealth?
 The answer is no. I don’t know the whole world but I think organ trade is illegal in India.
 So, if you indulge yourself in that kind of trade either as a seller or a buyer, that would be a punishable offense.
 All you can do is apply for an eye in an eye bank and wait in a queue like all other applicants.
-Out of 1.2 Billion people in India, a big number of people belongs to the educated middle class.
-You can imagine very easily that if most of them take a pledge to donate their eyes, bodies or any other organs after their death, then there shouldn’t be any problem at all for the treatment of those blind people or any sick person who desperately needs organ transplant to evade certain death and is expecting a light of hope that sooner than later a suitable donor will be found like an Angel.
+Out of 1.2 Billion people in India, a large number of people belong to the educated middle class.
+You can imagine very easily that if most of them take a pledge to donate their eyes, bodies, or any other organs after their death, then there shouldn’t be any problem at all with the treatment of blind people or any sick person who desperately needs organ transplant to evade certain death and is expecting a light of hope that sooner than later a suitable donor will be found like an Angel.
 That donor might be dead at that time but his/her donation might save several lives even after his/her death.
 But that usually never happens in India in great numbers.

-My father was born in East Bengal (now Bangladesh) and he migrated to India in 1964 to avoid religious riot.
+My father was born in East Bengal (now Bangladesh) and he migrated to India in 1964 to avoid religious riots.
 He used to live as a tenant in refugee colonies in Kolkata.
 I was also born in one of those colonies in Kolkata and have spent all my childhood there.
-The refugee colonies were the huge support base for Communist Party of India (Marxist) or CPIM which has ruled the state of West Bengal for 34 years.
-They used to win elections since 1977 based on that urban and other rural vote banks.
-I was also one of their supporters till there was a so called “Paribartan” (Change) campaign organized by some intellectual people in Kolkata which really influenced my decision in 2011 state assembly election.
+The refugee colonies were the huge support base for the Communist Party of India (Marxist) or CPIM which has ruled the state of West Bengal for 34 years.
+They used to win elections since 1977 based on urban and other rural vote banks.
+I was also one of their supporters till there was a so-called “Paribartan” (Change) campaign organized by some intellectual people in Kolkata which influenced my decision in the 2011 state assembly election.
 That’s a separate issue.
 As far as CPIM is concerned I didn’t know much about them and their history of socialism.
-All I knew that Communists don’t believe in God.
-I also remember CPIM leader Jyoti Basu not only as the longest serving Chief Minister of West Bengal but also for another reason.
-Jyoti Basu died in 2010 and I saw on TV the guard of honour and the procession with his dead body through the streets of Kolkata and later his body was handed over to the authority of SSKM Hospital in Kolkata.
-Then I came to know that before his death, he actually took a pledge to donate his body and his eyes.
-It was really inspirational and motivational for me.
-Later I read on newspaper that many young people in Kolkata had followed his footsteps by taking pledges for donating their eyes and bodies.
+All I knew was that Communists don’t believe in God.
+I also remember CPIM leader Jyoti Basu not only as the longest-serving Chief Minister of West Bengal but also for another reason.
+Jyoti Basu died in 2010 and I saw on TV the guard of honour and the procession with his dead body through the streets of Kolkata later his body was handed over to the authority of SSKM Hospital in Kolkata.
+Then I came to know that before his death, he took a pledge to donate his body and his eyes.
+It was inspirational and motivational for me.
+Later I read in the newspaper that many young people in Kolkata had followed his footsteps by taking pledges for donating their eyes and bodies.

 I am still a Hindu by religion and I still believe in God.
-I still have got the habit of praying to any Hindu God while passing a roadside Hindu temple.
-I still have got two astrological rings in my right hand which were gifted by my father for my health and peace of mind.
+I still have the habit of praying to any Hindu God while passing a roadside Hindu temple.
+I still have two astrological rings in my right hand which were gifted by my father for my health and peace of mind.
 I guess I have not yet been able to free myself from all religious prejudices.
 But there is another side of the coin.
-This kind of belief somehow makes you humble and keeps you under control because it is the fear of consequences that generally affects all the decisions people used to take every day for living.
-I also believe that the faith on God helps your mind tackling difficult situations and hard times in life and takes away some mental burden while dealing with life.
+This kind of belief somehow makes you humble and keeps you under control because it is the fear of consequences that generally affects all the decisions people make every day for a living.
+I also believe that faith in God helps your mind tackle difficult situations and hard times in life and takes away some mental burden while dealing with life.
 This is how I see religion.

 If you get inspired by my story then my effort to write this article would be successful.